-Section 12.2 of the MOU commits DOT&PF and FHWA to update the DOT&PF training plan annually in consultation with other Federal agencies as appropriate.
+Section 12.2 of the MOU commits DOT&PF and FHWA to update the DOT&PF training plan annually in consultation with other Federal Agencies as appropriate.
 The DOT&PF did not update its Training Plan prior to or during the Audit 2 process.
-In their response to the Audit 3 PAIR, DOT&PF stated "the training plan was updated on October 29, 2019 with minor revisions to Section 5.
+In their response to the Audit 3 PAIR, DOT&PF stated "the training plan was updated on October 29, 2019, with minor revisions to Section 5.
 A list of proposed training has been added to this section and the RD&T2 [Research, Development, and Technology Transfer], FHWA, and Prior Training Requests subsections have been removed."
 Based on the information gathered through the PAIR and interviews, the audit team is satisfied that the DOT&PF addressed the training observation from the second audit.
-Moving forward, DOT&PF committed to coordinating with the Alaska Division Office for future annual updates of the Training Plan.
+Moving forward, DOT&PF committed to coordinating with the FHWA Alaska Division Office and other Federal Agencies, as appropriate, for the future annual updates of the training plan.

 [FR Doc.
-2020-26790 Filed 12-4-20; 8:45 am] BILLING CODE 4910-22-P
+2022-03171 Filed 2-14-22; 8:45 am] BILLING CODE 4910-22-P

-DEPARTMENT OF TRANSPORTATION
+DEPARTMENT OF THE TREASURY